eclectic-kitty/notes/Final - pre-thots.md

 What are rituals for?
 Instead of trying to exert control on the world,
-Alan needs to change internally
+Alan needs to change internally?

 #### Poem

+The writer of the first word
+Not the writer of the last
+With the terror of the light
+And the shadows cast

+The Third eye now open
+To project the night
+This is the moment
+To write

+//

 Lost on the shore
 Between the forest and the ocean